24-Nov-2014, 12:39 UT/GMT

 Cinema as an image machine exhibits a vast abundance of archetypal characters, motifs, and qualities, which in astrology are embodied by planets, constellations and the signs of the zodiac.

-Vesna Ivkovic draws the connections offering insight into the cinematic representations and forms of expression for the zodiacal signs.
+Once a month Vesna Ivkovic will draw the connections offering insight into the cinematic representations and forms of expression for the current zodiacal sign.

 Born under the ascending sign of Libra, I have been viewing the world my whole life through a framework of relations and interwoven connections.
 And I found Libra to be the probably most misunderstood sign of the zodiac.
 It is often said to have a superficial need for harmony, to be undecided, weak-minded and inconsistent.
 The frequently cited quest for peace and harmony definitely is a main Libra-feature, as it can be easily recognized in Libra’s characteristic elegance und sophisticated style, furthermore in its distinctive sense of both aesthetics and justice, and certainly in its considerate civility, which helps to improve human relations and make them more agreeable.